atharva-vyas/spyware-tool/README.md

  3) Run master.py

 How do I run client.py in background?
-1) convert client.py into .exe file
-2) use tools such as nssm to run the .exe file as a background windows service
+First convert client.py into .exe file, then use tools such as nssm to run the .exe file as a background windows service